-Woolworths is actively working with suppliers to agree on time-bound plans for conversion to 'mass balance' supply of RSPO certified sustainable palm oil.
+Woolworths is actively working with suppliers to agree on time-bound plans for conversion to a physical supply of RSPO certified sustainable palm oil using the 'mass balance' supply chain system.
 Woolworths is also engaging with local oil refineries and encouraging them to commit to importing traceable and certified sustainable palm oil and to become chain of custody certified.